Sleep on the go - The best tips for sleeping on the go

 You can find out more about the connection between nutrition and sleep in this article.

-#4 Soak up the daylight and keep moving
+#4 Stock up on daylight and keep moving

-Sunlight controls our internal clock and regulates the daily sleep-wake cycle.
-It is therefore important to consume a lot of daylight, especially when travelling.
+Sunlight controls our internal clock and regulates the daily sleep-wake rhythm.
+It is therefore important to consume plenty of daylight, especially when traveling.
 This helps the body adapt to unfamiliar circumstances at the destination and can counteract jet lag when traveling through different time zones.
-Physical activity also has a positive effect on the inner rhythm, gets the circulation going and not only helps against acute fatigue, but also has a positive effect on falling asleep in the evening.
-Exercise in daylight and in the fresh air is therefore always a good idea, whether before, during or after your trip!
+Physical activity also has a positive effect on the internal rhythm, gets the circulation going and not only helps against acute fatigue, but also has a positive effect on falling asleep in the evening.
+Exercise in daylight and in the fresh air is always a good idea, whether before, during or after your trip!

-The sleep hormone melatonin is an important regulator of our sleep-wake cycle and is already known to be an effective means of supporting the process of falling asleep.
-Consuming melatonin when traveling can help you fall asleep more quickly so that you are fit for the day in the morning.
-A dietary supplement with melatonin can also reduce the effects of jet lag when traveling across different time zones and help the body quickly adapt to the unfamiliar daily rhythm at the destination.
-If you want to know more about the effects and use of melatonin as a dietary supplement, you can find more information here.
+The sleep hormone melatonin is an important regulator of our sleep-wake rhythm and is already known as an effective means of supporting the sleep process.
+Taking melatonin while traveling can help you get to restful sleep more quickly and be ready for the day in the morning.
+A dietary supplement with melatonin can also reduce the effects of jet lag when traveling across different time zones and help the body quickly get used to the unusual daily rhythm at the destination.
+If you would like to know more about the effects and use of melatonin as a dietary supplement, you can find more information here.

 5. Conclusion

-• When travelling, challenging lying and sleeping conditions stand in the way of restful sleep.
+• When traveling, challenging lying and sleeping conditions get in the way of a restful sleep.

-• Adjust your sleeping environment to your needs and habits, even when travelling.
+• Adapt your sleeping environment to your needs and habits as much as possible, even when traveling.

 • Maintain your sleep habits and sleep routines.

-• Avoid caffeine and alcohol, drink enough and choose light meals rich in protein and carbohydrates.
+• Avoid caffeine and alcohol, drink enough fluids and choose light meals rich in protein and carbohydrates.

-• Before departure, on the way and at the destination: stay active and move and consume a lot of daylight
+• Before departure, on the way and at your destination: stay active and moving and consume plenty of daylight

-• Dietary supplements with melatonin naturally support sleep and can reduce the sensation of jet lag.
+• Dietary supplements with melatonin naturally support sleep and can reduce the feeling of jet lag.

 Greetings and see you soon!